oze4/godaddygo/README.md

 ## Features

-Please see [here](https://developer.godaddygo.com/doc) for more information on GoDaddy API endpoints
+Please see [here](https://developer.godaddygo.com/doc) for more information on GoDaddy Gateway endpoints

 - [ ] Abuse
 - [ ] Aftermarket